pnkskff/Croupier/README.md

 # Croupier

+I. INTRO:

 Croupier Site: https://croupier.netlify.app/

-This is an App built to test my API skills.
+This is an App to play War, based off a Random Drawing of a 52 Card Deck.

+II.
+NOTES:

+1. Built with HTML/CSS/JS/API.
+2. Deck of Cards API: https://deckofcardsapi.com/

+III.
+OPTIMIZATION:

-In future versions, I want to add Local Storage for Username and Score tracking.
+1. Local Storage for Username and Score tracking.

-Built with HTML/CSS/JS/API - Nothing too fancy!